Ficus retusa is one of the trees most often used to grow bonsai.

 Ficus retusa leaves turn yellow or spots appear

-This is often caused by an attack of red spider mites.
+This is often due to an attack of red spider mites.

 - Simply treat it with organic mite killer sold in horticulture stores.